-This post is a general introduction for outdoor people anywhere, but if you are new to the outdoors or a visitor interested in finding out more, my page about Outdoor Britain may help you.
+This post is a general introduction for outdoor people anywhere, but if you a visitor interested in finding out more, my page Outdoor Britain may help you.

 Until a few years ago, all my outdoor use had been with other people – partners, spouses, friends, groups & commercial companies.
 I now realise how valuable that time was as a learning experience.
 However a day came when I started to feel dissatisfied with being in a crocodile of people and relying totally on other people for navigation and information, and that encouraged me to try going solo.